 Coronavirus: Will grant special parole to convicts to decongest prisons, Delhi govt tells HC

-The bench disposed of the matter on the submission made by the government and did not examine the matter further, saying a similar issue has been taken up by the Supreme Court on its own.
-According to the yet-to-be-notified decision of the Home Department of the Delhi government, one of the rules would provide for a 60-day parole in one spell in case of emergent situations like an epidemic or a natural disaster or any other situation which warrants easing of the inmate population.
+The bench did not examine the matter further, saying a similar issue has been taken up by the Supreme Court on its own.
+According to the yet-to-be-notified decision of the Home Department of the Delhi government, special parole would be for a 60-day spell in case of emergent situations like an epidemic or a natural disaster or any other situation which warrants easing of the inmate population.

-The other rule would provide for temporary facility of a special furlough "to such category of prisoners and for such number of days as may be specified in the order, in the event of emergent situations like an epidemic or a natural disaster or any other situation which warrants easing of the inmate population", Aggarwal told the bench.
-These provisions would be available for eligible the prisoners who have served minimum one year of the sentence awarded to them, he told the court.
+The proposed rule with regard to special furlough states it would be provided "to such category of prisoners and for such number of days as may be specified in the order, in the event of emergent situations like an epidemic or a natural disaster or any other situation which warrants easing of the inmate population".
+These new provisions would be available for eligible prisoners who have served minimum one year of the sentence awarded to them, he told the court.

 The government was also contemplating reducing the undertrial prisoners' population by expediting their bail process or by granting interim bail on personal bond to those booked for offences where punishment is seven years or less and the inmate has completed minimum three months in jail.
 Aggarwal said the Delhi State Legal Services Authority (DSLSA) and the District Judge concerned would be holding a meeting to work out the modalities.